jacobmakarsky/pepe/specs/dispute-game-interface.md

 ## Overview

 A dispute game is played between multiple parties when contesting the truthiness of a claim.
-In the context of an optimistic rollup, claims are made about the state of the layer two network to enable withdrawals to the layer one.
+In the context of an pepeistic rollup, claims are made about the state of the layer two network to enable withdrawals to the layer one.
 A proposer makes a claim about the layer two state such that they can withdraw and a challenger can dispute the validity of the claim.
 The security of the layer two